Sampling Done Right: Avoiding Common Event Data Mistakes

 For behavioral analytics of event data, the correct approach is to record all the events and make them part of the dataset.
 Sampling needs to be based on all the events for a representative set of actors from the population.
 It needs to happen at the time of the query, not during ingest.
 This approach moves the burden of correct sampling from the end-user and onto the analytics platform.
 If the answer is so clear-cut, why isn’t everybody doing it the same way?

-The answer is implementation: A solution-focused on event data can organize and manage data in ways that don’t make sense for a general-purpose analytics solution.
+The answer is implementation: A solution focused on event data can organize and manage data in ways that don’t make sense for a general-purpose analytics solution.
 That organization brings the power to store and query huge volumes of event data efficiently.

 Seamlessly sample and analyze data in real-time with Scuba

-As a real-time continuous intelligence platform, Scuba Analytics is a purpose-built solution for behavioral analytics of event data at a massive scale.
+As a real-time customer intelligence platform, Scuba Analytics is a purpose-built solution for behavioral analytics of event data at a massive scale.
 With Scuba's no-code querying and real-time analytics, teams across any company can not only conduct impactful sampling but glean essential insights.

 Recent Blog Posts